Get

 Possible Reasons Why Cats Are Afraid of Ceiling Fans

 Cats that feel afraid will display certain body language cues.
 They often have their ears lowered and turned out, and their whiskers will lie flat against their faces.
-They will also be in a crouched position with a slightly arched back, and their pupils may be dilated.
+They’ll also be in a crouched position with a slightly arched back, and their pupils may be dilated.
 Some cats will refuse to eat in rooms with ceiling fans.
 Every cat is unique and will have their reasons for disliking ceiling fans.

 1. Ceiling Fans May Look Like Predators